-We have entered a consulting agreement with Dr. David Filer, a biotech consultant, which commenced on January 7, 2005 and has a six month term, which has been extended on a month to month basis.
-Dr. Filer has agreed to provide us for three days per month during the term of the agreement assistance on its development efforts, review our scientific, technical and business data and materials and introduce us to industry analysts, institutional investors, collaborators and strategic partners.
-In consideration Dr. Filer receives \$2,000 per month and, subject to the adoption of a new stock option plan by our stockholders, will receive 40,000 options to purchase shares of common stock, vesting monthly over 12 months provided that the agreement is not terminated.
+We have entered a consulting agreement with Dr. David Filer, a biotech consultant.
+The Agreement commenced on January 7, 2005 and has a six month term, which may be extended upon the agreement of both parties.
+Dr. Filer shall provide to us for three days per month during the term of the agreement assistance on its development efforts, reviewing our scientific technical and business data and materials and introducing us to industry analysts, institutional investors collaborators and strategic partners.
+In consideration for the consulting services we will pay Dr. Filer \$2,000 per month.
+In addition, subject to the adoption of a new stock option plan by our stockholders, Dr. Filer will receive 40,000 options to purchase shares of common stock, vesting monthly over 12 months provided that the agreement is not terminated.